techidaily/site-facebook/source/_posts/decoding-facebooks-feed-how-to-make-it-yours.md

 Close

  Facebook is known to show a lot of ads and many of those ads are interesting and relevant, whereas others are not.
-If you've ever wondered if[your phone is recording what you say and then showing you ads based on what it hears](https://www.makeuseof.com/tag/your-smartphone-listening-or-coincidence/) , there are those in favor of this theory and those who are against it.
+If you've ever wondered if [your phone is recording what you say and then showing you ads based on what it hears](https://www.makeuseof.com/tag/your-smartphone-listening-or-coincidence/) , there are those in favor of this theory and those who are against it.

  Nevertheless, there is an algorithm that determines what you "might like" but that doesn't mean that it will get your preferences right every time.
-This is why you should know[how to stop seeing ads you hate on Facebook](https://www.makeuseof.com/stop-seeing-specific-ads-facebook/) .
+This is why you should know [how to stop seeing ads you hate on Facebook](https://www.makeuseof.com/stop-seeing-specific-ads-facebook/) .

  You can do this by clicking on the three dots on the right-hand side of the ad and choosing what you want to get rid of.
 You can**Hide** ,**Report** , and**Save** the ad too.
 If you want to**See more** or**See less** of the same type of ad, you can select one of the two options.